binkley/kotlin-rational/README.md

 ```

 Improper ordering is supported for calculations such as "a + b" where either "a"
 or "b" could be pure imaginary numbers.
-There is no proper order for adding real
+There is no proper order for adding real numbers to complex numbers.
-numbers to complex numbers.
-For consistency, code should provide the real value
+For consistency, code should provide the real value first in extension functions
-first in extension functions (the "this" receiver) followed by inverting "this"
+(the `this` receiver) followed by inverting `this` and the non-real function
-and the non-real function parameter.
+parameter.

 ---